 There are many lakes in Tyrol where you can safely swim in the summer.
 Your best bet would be to ask locals for the best spots in the area.

-In Tiroler Zugspitz Areana we stumbled upon a beautiful mountain lake Blindsee where you could go swimming.
+In Tiroler Zugspitz Arena, we stumbled upon a beautiful mountain lake Blindsee where you could go swimming.
 We were there in the late afternoon, so we just walked around the lake a bit, but we saw many people sunbathing and swimming.

-The nearby Heiterwanger See is a very popular place for swimming, boating, and paddle boarding as well.
+The nearby Heiterwanger See is a very popular place for swimming, boating, and paddleboarding as well.

 There are also many swimming pools, wellness areas, and even water parks in Tyrol.
 It looks as if every bigger town has a swimming pool in Tyrol and every pool we visited was really nice.

 When we visited St. Anton in July, we happened to be there for an annual village party.
-It was fun to see all the locals in their traditional lederhosen and dirndls, try traditional Tyrolean food, and just enjoy the easy going atmosphere of the festivities.
+It was fun to see all the locals in their traditional lederhosen and dirndls, try traditional Tyrolean food, and just enjoy the easy-going atmosphere of the festivities.